wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installing Wazuh in your infrastructure
 ---------------------------------------

 You can choose between two installation methods for each Wazuh central component.
-Both installation methods provide you with instructions to install the central components on a single host or on separate hosts, following a distributed deployment.
+Both installation methods provide you with instructions to install the central components on a single host or on separate hosts.

 - Unattended: You can install Wazuh using a script that automates the installation and configuration process.
 This script also performs a health check to verify that the available system resources meet the minimal requirements.